Hometown: Walnut Creek, CA

 Jacqueline Logan describes herself as "full of life," and this law student's life is certainly full.
-The married mother of two young children and active community volunteer was recently hired as the full-time California State Director of The Humane Society during her time at law school.
+The married mother of two young children and active community volunteer was hired as the full-time California State Director of The Humane Society during her time at law school.

 Jacqueline, a lifelong advocate for animal welfare, describes this as her "dream job," and says that she got it because of her experience and connections at McGeorge.

 "I met one of the hiring managers for my position when she came to give a guest lecture for one of my law school classes," says Jacqueline.
 "McGeorge does a great job engaging guest lecturers and individuals in the legal and legislative field who provide opportunities for students."

 While she took the LSAT after graduating with her undergraduate degree in 2006, Jacqueline decided that she might go to vet school instead and studied three years as a veterinary technician.
 She then decided that law school was the best route for her life passion.